jiahuang/ant-farm/soldier/README.md

-#Solider.
+#Soldier.
 The verification and reprogramming bench for ants

 runs off of an arduino uno